nanoble-org/nano-paywall/README.md

 * `[nano_paywall amount="0.1"]` - overwrite the default amount
 * `[nano_paywall description="This is a description of the content behind the paywall"]` - overwrite the default description
 * `[nano_paywall info="This disclaimer shows up when clicking on the info button"]` - overwrite the default info details

-## Installation

-1. Download the plugin files
-1. Create a .zip file from the nano-paywall folder
-1. From WordPress admin, go to Plugins > Add New > Upload Plugin button
-1. Choose the .zip file
-1. Activate the plugin
-1. Setup default settings in Nano Paywall menu
-1. Wrap your content in the shortcode details listed above

 ## FAQs